trbarbour/codex/docs/git-and-github.md

 Two Rust components consume the metadata helpers to deliver user-facing functionality:

-* `codex_tui::get_git_diff` mirrors the legacy TypeScript CLI by returning a combined diff that includes tracked changes and untracked files.
-It first checks whether Git is installed and the directory is a repository, then runs `git diff --color` and `git ls-files --others --exclude-standard` in parallel, synthesising `--no-index` diffs for each untracked path.【F:codex-rs/tui/src/get_git_diff.rs†L1-L75】
+* `codex_tui::get_repo_diff` mirrors the legacy TypeScript CLI by returning a combined diff that includes tracked changes and untracked files.
+It detects whether the workspace uses Git or Darcs, dispatching to the appropriate CLI.
+For Git it runs `git diff --color` and `git ls-files --others --exclude-standard` in parallel, synthesising `--no-index` diffs for each untracked path.
+For Darcs it shells out to `darcs whatsnew --unified --color=always --look-for-adds` to capture both recorded and unrecorded changes.【F:codex-rs/tui/src/get_repo_diff.rs†L1-L121】
 * The chat widget captures "ghost" snapshots before every user turn to enable undo. `create_ghost_commit` constructs a temporary index, stages the desired paths, writes the tree, and invokes `git commit-tree` with a synthetic identity, while `restore_ghost_commit` replays the snapshot back into the working tree via `git restore`.